PrezBala/ProjectOne/README.md

 <img src= "https://github.com/PrezBala/ProjectOne/blob/main/wireframeScreenshots/platforms.jpg">

-This is the website of La Rosa restaurant, a newly opened restaurant in County Limerick, IRELAND.
-The website will serve as a vital online hub for new and returning customers to gain information about the new restaurant, and for local customers to consider it a4 a prominent option for eating out.
+This website is a historical detail of the Shogun and the Samurai era.
+Detailing the hierarchy and armaments the warriors wore during the 12th century in Japan.
+The website viewers are also able to view a gallery showcasing the types of Samurai equipment used and also view two videos from youtube giving a brief explanation on the Samurai and Shogun titles.

-The main aim of this project is to construct an aesthetic, easily-navigable, responsive and modern website which greatly helps the marketing potential of the newly opened restaurant.
-It will be constructed using HTML & CSS web coding methods.
+The goal of this project is to entice viewers with an interest in the historical background of the Samurai era to a easily-navigational, aesthirical appealing, responsive website.

 [Live link to website](https://kevinjohnkiely.github.io/la-rosa-restaurant-project-1/)